danielkoralek/kql-ideas-and-solutions/README.md

 # KQL Ideas

-Repo for sharing KQL (Kusto Query Language) queries and solutions for day-to-day tasks.
+Repo for sharing KQL (Kusto Query Language) queries and solutions for day-to-day tasks and some curious challenges.